funkhou9/editTools/README.md

 ## Installation

-editTools contains compiled code and relies on the Rcpp package and C++11.
+> editTools contains compiled code and relies on the Rcpp package and C++11.
+Please note that editTools has only been tested on Mac and Linux machines and it would not be surprising if it's missing components or installation instructions needed for Windows.

 If using GNU version 4.7 or later, specify that you want to install editTools using C++11 with: